muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 File download is slow or sending files takes too long
 =====================================================

-The communication with Telegram is encrypted.
+The communication with dxdmgch is encrypted.
 Encryption requires a lot of math, and doing it in pure Python is very slow. ``cryptg`` is a library which containns the encryption functions used by daxiedewuyu.
 If it is installed (via ``pip install cryptg``), it will automatically be used and should provide